 Which Five Words Would You Choose to Best Describe Thailand?

-Thailand is portrayed as the Land of Smiles and those three words have served the Kingdom very well in terms of enticing holidaymakers to the country.
-The Tourism Authority of Thailand (TAT) has for a long time marketed the country under the slogan ‘Amazing Thailand‘ and this year they added three more words to their trademark catchphrase in an effort to further enhance Thailand’s reputation as a value for money holiday destination and a country rich in culture.
-Those two words have become five and ‘Amazing Thailand Always Amazes You‘ has been TAT’s promotional logo throughout 2011.
+Thailand is the Land of Smiles, and those three words have served the Kingdom very well in terms of enticing holidaymakers to the country.
+The Tourism Authority of Thailand (TAT) has, for a long time, marketed the country under the slogan ‘Amazing Thailand‘.
+This year they added three more words to their trademark catchphrase to further embody Thailand’s reputation as a value for money holiday destination and a country rich in culture.
+Those two words have become five, and ‘Amazing Thailand Always Amazes You‘ has been TAT’s promotional logo throughout 2011.

 photo by worradmu